-Last couple of months I have been quite busy.
-Gearing up for the Collaborations event on October 5, 2014 and the event itself kept me busy for a while.
-Here are a few photographs from the hanging of the Ballet Off Stage exhibit at Festival Ballet Providence studios where Jim and Greg did the hanging, I am grateful for their help.
+Recently, the last couple of months I have been quite busy.
+Gearing up for the Collaborations event on October 5, 2014, and the event itself kept me busy for a while.

 Addendum: My fellow photographer Paul White shared some photographs he took when he visited the exhibit.
 Here they are from his eye and camera.
 Thanks, Paul.

 The next day was another workshop, introduction to Photoshop and then yesterday we wrapped up the activities.
 On December 3 we will take down the exhibit and place the photographs on the storage shelves in the basement.

 Then my current projects will take a little hiatus and we will get ready to see our girls coming from Utah for the holidays.
 I already bought the tickets for the Nutcracker which Mina would like to see, and we will make other plans after they arrive.
 I am sure in short order we will get a Christmas tree and Mina will take her time to decorate it.
 I used to put her on my shoulders so that she could place the tree top ornament, but she is getting bigger, and I am getting older.
 We’ll see if a ladder can substitute for Dede!!